for Veterans and the Public

 To deal with these symptoms, you may want to:

-- Talk with your doctor about treatments for depression, such as therapy or medicines
+- Talk with your provider about treatments for depression, such as therapy or medicines.

 - Join a support group.

 - Spend time with supportive people, such as family members and friends.

 If your mood swings or depression get very severe, or if you ever think about suicide, call your provider or the Veterans Crisis Line (1‑800‑273‑8255 and Press 1 or text to 838255) right away.
 No matter what you are experiencing, there is support for getting your life back on track.